A Mechanistic Analysis of Transformers for Dynamical Systems: Nonlinear Systems and Sparse Observations

 \section{Nonlinear Systems and Sparse Observations}

 The analytical approach used for linear systems in the previous section, comparing discrete-time AR coefficients with the representations learned by attention, does not directly extend to nonlinear dynamics.
 Since attention acts as a \textit{linear mixer} of historical states, it cannot alone represent nonlinear vector fields; the feed-forward network (MLP) becomes structurally essential for approximating the nonlinear flow map.
-Through three case studies (the Van der Pol oscillator, the Chafee–Infante reaction–diffusion PDE, and the Navier–Stokes equations), we demonstrate that Transformer architectures (i) provide computational benefits primarily in partial observation regimes, (ii) operate as delay-embedding mechanisms that preserve essential physical state information, and (iii) discover latent spaces that maintain the effective dimensionality of the dynamics while capturing dominant modes and relevant system parameters.
-However, we need to keep in mind that discrete-time modeling comes with limitations.
+Through three case studies (the Van der Pol oscillator, the Chafee-Infante reaction–diffusion PDE, and the Navier–Stokes equations), we demonstrate that Transformer architectures (i) provide computational benefits primarily in partial observation regimes, (ii) operate as delay-embedding mechanisms that preserve essential physical state information, and (iii) discover latent spaces that maintain the effective dimensionality of the dynamics while capturing dominant modes and relevant system parameters.
+However, discrete-time modeling has inherent limitations.
 Although discrete-time forward predictors can approximate the forward flow map arbitrarily well, the identified maps are frequently \textit{non-invertible}~\cite{cui2023certified}.
-Additionally, the topological structure of infinite-time attractors is often captured incorrectly (e.g., yielding invariant circles instead of limit cycles)~\cite{rico1992discrete}.These limitations must be taken into account when designing and interpreting Transformer-based dynamical models, particularly in settings where invertibility, periodic behavior, and parametric dependence play a central role.
+Additionally, the topological structure of infinite-time attractors is often captured incorrectly (e.g., yielding invariant circles instead of limit cycles)~\cite{rico1992discrete}.
+These limitations must be taken into account when designing and interpreting Transformer-based dynamical models, particularly in settings where invertibility, periodic behavior, and parametric dependence play a central role.